Few-Shot Video Object Detection: Introduction

-This paper presents the {\em first} significant attempt to Few-Shot Video Object Detection (FSVOD) which simultaneously enables high dynamics and high diversity in VOD without costly annotation.
-Specifically, given only a few \emph{\textbf{support images}} of the target object in an unseen class, FSVOD detects all the objects belonging to the same class in a given \emph{\textbf{query video}} (see Figure~\ref{fig:intro}).
-The technical contributions of FSVOD, namely, TPN for high object dynamics and TMN+ for high object diversity, will be detailed.
+This real-world challenge motivates few-shot video object detection (FSVOD): given only a few \emph{\textbf{support images}} of the target object in an unseen class, FSVOD detects all the objects belonging to the same class in a given \emph{\textbf{query video}}.
+The given support images can be arbitrary objects of interest, and FSVOD works on arbitrary videos for indexing and localization.
+The key to successful FSVOD is simultaneously modeling both high dynamics and high diversity of our dynamic and diverse world, while other existing tasks can only contribute either high dynamic or high diversity, as summarized in Table~\ref{table:task}, and thus falling short of the real-world challenge.

+The technical contributions of FSVOD, namely, Temporal Proposal Network (TPN) for high object dynamics and Temporal Matching Network (TMN+) for high object diversity, will be detailed.
+The core idea is to perform temporal matching between the tube-aggregated query features and supports, which enables high-quality detection based on the representative tube features and eliminates ghost objects (false positive predictions) which heavily suffers the few-shot image object detection methods.

 The other contribution of this paper consists of a large-scale dataset that enables new research on few-shot video object detection.
 Our dataset contains 500 classes with a small and balanced number of high-quality videos in each class.
 The numerous classes with class-balanced videos enable the trained model to learn a general relation metric for novel classes.
 Note that this dataset contributes not only as the first benchmark for FSVOD, but also as a useful benchmark for other important vision tasks, such as multi-object tracking and video object detection which are still in lack of a well-constructed, class-balanced video benchmark on par in the number of classes as FSVOD-500.